Introduction

 Luckily, the possibility of tracking every individual change by each contributor discourages conflicting concurrent work and, if it happens to be the case, git also offers a great variety of commands to solve this issue in a ordered way to make sure no relevant work is lost.

 Please read Chapter 1.1 through 1.4 of this link.
-Be sure to understand The Three States
+Be sure to understand The Three States section in Chapter 1.3.

 Complete the tutorial